LLN273/Genomic_polarization_allotetraploids/README.md

 ## 2. Input data

 We will be using a small dataset that contains multiple sequence alignments (MSAs) for 50 loci that have evolved under moderate levels of incomplete lineage sorting (ILS).
-Each MSA contains nucleotide sequences for fifteen diploid species and one allotetraploid species ("T-9-14") whose ancient parental species are phylogenetically located near species "10" and "16".
+Each MSA contains nucleotide sequences for fifteen diploid species and one allotetraploid species ("T-9-14") whose ancient parental species, now extinct, are phylogenetically located near species "10" and "16".
 Each species included in the MSA, including the allotetraploid, is represented by a single nucleic acid sequence.
-Heterozygotic sites are expected to be coded according to IUPAC nomenclature *but the input data does not need to be pre-phased.* It is assumed sequences are aligned.
+Heterozygotic sites are expected to be coded according to the IUPAC nomenclature *but the input data does not need to be pre-phased.* It is assumed sequences are aligned.

 You can download the test data [here](https://github.com/LLN273/Genomic_polarization_allotetraploids/raw/main/aux/MSA_test_data.zip).